tychen-SJTU/tychen-SJTU.github.io/_pages/about.md

 I am also with Beijing Zhongguancun Academy and Alibaba AntGroup as RI.

-My research focuses on Video Understanding, Video Reasoning, and Causal Discovery.
+My research focuses on Video Understanding, LLMs & MLLMs, and Video Reasoning.

 If you are interested in my research, please do not hesitate to contact [me](tieyuanchen@sjtu.edu.cn).